Marc-Morcos/DatabaseWordCounter/README.md

 # Breast Cancer Database Word Counter
 Script to analyze word usage in the U.S. National Library of Medicine ClinicalTrials.gov database.
 The keyword used was “Breast Cancer”.
 From this search, we downloaded the summary of the results in a csv file (SearchResults_1.csv), then the details of each study as xml files (search_results.zip).
 We also prefiltered it for studies with the following statusses: ["Recruiting","Enrolling by invitation","Active, not recruiting","Completed"]

+Expected outputs are given in the "Output" folder for convenience If you wish to filter for specific words, change the "wordsWeWant" variable in databaseWordCounter.py, then rerun(examples given in the comments on that line)
+If you wish to rerun the program, follow the instructions below.

 To run:
 - extract search_results.zip into a folder called "search_results"